Dennis-Inglehart/project-one/README.md

 Spark is a simple, straightforward website that provides "a quick self care break" by showing a serene image coupled with a random quote.

+This is a backup repository, in case the original becomes unusable for some reason.

+To see the original, including history, visit: https://github.com/HankRichter/Spark

 ## Screencap

 <h3 style="text-align: center;">Example:</h3>